greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_OPERATOR_FAMILY.html.md

 :   The name of the index access method the operator family is for.

 CASCADE
-:   Automatically drop objects that depend on the operator family.
+:   Automatically drop objects that depend on the operator family, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the operator family if any objects depend on it.
 This is the default.